cambridge-cares/TheWorldAvatar/web/uk-power-visualisation/README.md

 # Visualisation of the UK Base World

-This directory contains the documentation, configuration files, and associated scripts for a visualisation of The World Avatar's base world (focussing on assets within the United Kingdom) Whilst other data and capabilities related to the base world may exist elsewhere in The World Avatar, this documentation only covers the steps needed to acquire, upload, and visualise data used in the live UK Base World visualisation currently hosted on The World Avatar's website (theworldavatar.io).
+This directory contains the documentation, configuration files, and associated scripts for a visualisation of The World Avatar's base world (focussing on assets within the United Kingdom).
+Whilst other data and capabilities related to the base world may exist elsewhere in The World Avatar, this documentation only covers the steps needed to acquire, upload, and visualise data used in the live UK Base World visualisation currently available from [The World Avatar's website](https://theworldavatar.io).

 This documentation was written in August of 2023.
-The data available from the listed sources may have changed since this time, hopefully the documented processes are still applicable to the new
+The data available from the listed sources may have changed since this time, hopefully the processes are still applicable to any new data sets.

 ## Gathering data